Martin Seidel (MA)(BA Hons) MBACP Riverside Counselling

 Photos & videos

-Average contribution of £ 45 per session dependant upon income.
-Couples pay a reduced rate.
+Average contribution of £ 50 per session dependant upon income.
+Couples pay an initial £30 for each individual introductory session and then £60 jointly.
 Group work charges are adjusted according to numbers.

 Disabled access is possible.
 My work space is a 5 minute walk from the car park and there is a mobility scooter available for those who may need assistance.